AdaCore/langkit-query-language/user_manual/source/language_reference.rst

+.. _LKQL_language_reference:

 LKQL language reference
 #######################

-LKQL (short for Langkit query language) is a query language enabling users to run queries on top of source code.
+LKQL (short for LangKit Query Language) is a query language enabling users to run queries on top of source code.

 LKQL is based upon the [https://github.com/AdaCore/langkit](langkit) technology.
 As such, it is theoretically capable of running queries on any language with a Langkit frontend.
-In practice for the moment, LKQL is hardwired for Ada.
+In practice for the moment, LKQL is hardwired for Ada (and Libadalang).

 LKQL today is the mixture of two language subsets:

-* The first is a general, dynamically typed, functional, small but general purpose programming language, including function definitions, common expressions, very basic support for numeric types and computations, list comprehensions, etc.
+* The first is a dynamically typed, functional, small but general purpose programming language, including function definitions, common expressions, very basic support for numeric types and computations, list comprehensions, etc.